evmcnb/quartz/content/Pearls/Variceal haemorrhage.md

 date: 2023-09-27
 date modified: 2025-04-23
 ---
-Patients with [[Pearls/Cirrhosis|Cirrhosis]] are at risk of developing [[Portal hypertension]].
+Patients with [[Pearls/Cirrhosis|Cirrhosis]] are at risk of developing [[Pearls/Portal hypertension]].
 Oesophageal varices are a high risk complication due to rupture and uncontrolled bleeding

 ### Acute management